Council's Audit Committee oversees and monitors the effectiveness of Council in carrying out its responsibilities for:

 The annual Internal Audit Plan was developed – with consideration of Council's risk register and through consultation with management – to direct audit resources to areas of greatest risk.
 The Internal Audit Plan is reviewed by the Audit Committee and approved by Council, with plan execution and follow up of report findings monitored by the Audit Committee quarterly.

 Fraud and corruption control

-Council's adopted Fraud and Corruption Control Policy aims to minimise departmental risks related to fraud and corruption.
+Council's adopted Fraud and Corruption Control Policy (Doc, 2MB) aims to minimise departmental risks related to fraud and corruption.
 It also aims to minimise risks of significant fines or non-monetary sanctions for non-compliance with laws and regulations.
 The associated Fraud Control Group reports regularly to the Audit Committee on its actions.
 Staff receive regular training on relevant Council policies and awareness issues.